aureateAnatidae/card-board-game/README.md

 Move Cost - The resource cost to initiate a unit's movement.

-ATK - The damage the unit will do.
+ATK - The damage the unit will inflict when attacking.

 Attack Cost - The resource cost to attack.